 - 1. The revised EU ETS directive will not be sufficient to make the EU ETS a driver of decarbonisation in industry and energy sectors during its Phase IV, unless an unexpected proposal comes out of the trilogue negotiations. - 2.
 The MSR will not be sufficient to mitigate the interactions of renewable energy and energy efficiency policies with the EU ETS. - 3.
-The implementation of an EU-wide price corridor on the EU ETS would be a solution to the lack of anticipation of ETS operators and would lead to earlier mitigation efforts in EU ETS sectors. - 4.
-The revision of other EU legislations thus appears as an opportunity to create an ambitious and consistent policy mix and manage the interactions between the different policy instruments. - 5.
-In particular, the Governance Regulation, which, as proposed by the EU Commission, aims at ensuring the achievement of EU targets while ensuring policy coherency, could be enhanced to specifically address overlapping policies with the EU ETS.
+The revision of other EU legislations thus appears as an opportunity to create an ambitious and consistent policy mix and manage the interactions between the different policy instruments. - 4.
+In particular, the Governance Regulation, which, as proposed by the EU Commission, aims at ensuring the achievement of EU targets while ensuring policy coherency, could be enhanced to specifically address overlapping policies with the EU ETS. - 5.
+The EU ETS current trajectory is aligned with the low end of EU long-term climate ambition.
+Long-term EU climate objectives and the EU ETS trajectory should now be updated to integrate the objectives of the Paris Agreement, and should aim at "net-zero" emissions by the second half of the century. - 6.
+Anticipating long-term climate targets is necessary to have a sustainable and politically acceptable decarbonisation pathway.